 Some security forces maintain a visible presence, particularly in the northern and eastern provinces.
 Military and police checkpoints can be established and road closures can occur without warning.
 The security forces have wide-ranging powers, including the authority to impose curfews, detain without charge for extended periods of time and to search individuals, vehicles, residences and commercial premises.
 Comply with instructions issued by security personnel and carry proof of identification, such as your passport, at all times.

 The Prevention of Terrorism Act remains in place and permits prolonged detention without charge or trial.
 Non-Sri Lankan citizens of Sri Lankan heritage have been detained on occasion by Sri Lankan Police or security forces.
-Australians are encouraged to keep their passports with them at all times and to ask to contact the Australian High Commission if detained.
+Keep your passport with you at all times and ask to contact the Australian High Commission if detained.

 Northern Province: There continues to be a presence of military and security forces in the Northern Province of Sri Lanka, including Mannar, Vavuniya, Kilinochchi, Mullaitivu and Jaffna Districts.
 Travel restrictions for foreigners may be applied without notice.
 Marked and unmarked minefields and unexploded ordnance remain in some areas.
 Stay on main roads, pay close attention to signs warning of the dangers from landmines and seek the advice of local authorities concerning the location of unsafe areas.